AviatrixSystems/Docs/HowTos/transit_snat_dnat.rst

   SNAT configuration

-    - Prepare two On-Prem routable IPs (one for Aviatrix Transit Gateway; one for Aviatrix Transit HA Gateway if needed)
+    - Prepare two On-Prem routable IPs (one for the Aviatrix Transit Gateway; one for the Aviatrix Transit HA Gateway if needed)

     ::